joshuabradley012/joshbradley-hugo/content/about.md

 I'm Josh.

 I've been building websites and finding ways to optimize them since 2016.
-This website was an exercie in making the purest website I could, following the web's best practices.

 If you like [what I've done](/projects) and want to work with me, [get in touch](/contact).